 6. Launch the Backup Exec 11.x GUI.
 Confirm that all the jobs, selection lists, policies, media sets, hardware, etc... show properly.
 If so, close the GUI and proceed to step 7.
 If not, contact Symantec Technical Support for further assistance.

-8. Review the following documents from the Backup Exec 2010 or 2010 R2 Admin Guide:
+8. Review the following sections from the Backup Exec 2010 Admin Guide:

 Upgrading Backup Exec options on remote computers & Post-installation tasks